evanwill/_drafts/_notes/jekyll-notes.md

 Jekyll does not officially support Windows, however it is cross platform (they just don't officially write windows documentation or check for bugs).
 There is a [Jekyll on Windows](https://jekyllrb.com/docs/windows/#installation) page, but it is out of date.
 Not everything mentioned is required any more.

+> For more complete install info, and other platforms see [go-go gh-pages](https://evanwill.github.io/go-go-ghpages/0-prep.html).

 Here are the steps I took to get it running on Windows 7 or 10:

 1. Get Ruby installed: